 The following outlines a general evaluation and treatment schedule:

-EvaluationYour child will be evaluated by a physician to identify a diagnosis and to determine if your child will benefit from helmet therapy.
+EvaluationYour child will be evaluated by a provider to identify a diagnosis and to determine if your child will benefit from helmet therapy.

 ScanThe first step in crafting your helmet involves scanning your infant’s head.
-Scanning takes only minutes to complete and is performed in the Helmet Lab.
+Scanning takes only minutes to complete and is performed in the Helmet Lab (directions to the Helmet Lab).
 The scan does not require X-ray exposure.

 FittingThe second step in crafting your helmet is a fitting.
-This process takes approximately 1 hour to complete and will take place in our Helmet Lab.
+After the order is placed for the helmet, it takes about 10 business days for the helmet to arrive a the lab.
+The fitting appointment will occur within five days of the helmet arrival.
+This process takes approximately 1 hour to complete and will take place in our Helmet Lab (directions to the Helmet Lab).

 For Referring Providers